arve0/master/thesis.md

 to scan $F_x$.
 What remains is communicating with the microscope and record output filenames of the scans.

-To avoid unnecessary long stage movements between rows or columns, regions was looped through in a zick-zack pattern, given by their row and column position.
+To avoid unnecessary long stage movements between rows or columns, regions were looped through in a zick-zack pattern, given by their row and column position.
 For each region the scanning template was edited, the template was loaded and the scan was started through CAM.
-Single scanning templates was used due to a LAS software limitation; scanning templates with irregular displaced wells is not supported.
+Single scanning templates were used due to a LAS software limitation; scanning templates with irregular displaced wells is not supported.
 Code block \ref{lst:automated-scan} illustrates the scanning procedure, using the high level communication interface leicacam.